FTP Sync Benefits with TurboFTP Client:

 4. Execute external programs during synchronization

 TurboFTP allows you to interface your own workflow processes with its synchronization action.
-External programs can be executed before task, after task and against each downloaded file(locally) or uploaded file.
+External programs can be executed before the task, after task and against each downloaded file(locally) or uploaded

 4.1 Execute Programs before Task

-EXAMPLE 8: Pack local files into an archive, and upload the archive to remote server.
+EXAMPLE 8: Pack local files into an archive, and upload the archive to a remote server.

 We create a batch file to do archiving with a command line archiver like RAR.

-As illustrated below, we pecify archive.bat to be executed before task:
+As illustrated below, we specify archive.bat to be executed before task:

 As we only want to upload archives, we set up an inclusion file filter: